 Attorney Kenneth E. Taylor has been a practicing attorney for more than 35 years.
-Attorney Taylor spends the majority of his time on Divorce & Family Law cases and representing a large number of clients in Residential Real Estate Law for the firm.
+Attorney Taylor spends the majority of his time on divorce and family law cases, in addition to representing a large number of clients in residential real estate law for the firm.

-Attorney Taylor’s collaborative philosophy is the key to his success with Divorce & Family Law, an area known for contentious and often painful proceedings.
+Attorney Taylor’s collaborative philosophy is the key to his success with divorce and family Law, an area known for contentious and often painful proceedings.

 In dealing with the issues of divorce, custody, and finances, Attorney Taylor engages in a new model of divorce known as the collaborative approach.
 It differs in key ways from traditional divorce, in which both sides hire attorneys and essentially fight, and also differs from mediation, in which a neutral mediator (not necessarily an attorney) represents neither side but shepherds both toward an acceptable outcome.